 - Promising to pay a claim and then failing to do so

 If you have fully cooperated with your insurance company and it declines your claim or sticks to a lowball offer, you may have a claim for bad faith and be entitled to damages.
-At the MIC Firm, we can help you determine whether your insurer is violating its duty to you as a policyholder and hold them accountable if they are.
+At My Insurance Case, we can help you determine whether your insurer is violating its duty to you as a policyholder and hold them accountable if they are.

 How Much Does a Fire Insurance Claims Lawyer Cost?